 Although a number of backpackers opt to spend a night or two on Isla del Sol, we felt it was entirely possible to experience the best the island has to offer in one day.

-**Update May 2017: There has been an on-going dispute between the north and south sides of the island regarding tourism revenues and accessibility - according to reports this means boats are unable to go to the north and tourists are restricted to visiting the southern end of the island.
+**Update June 2019 (thanks to for all the comments to keep this article up to date): There has been an on-going dispute between the north and south sides of the island regarding tourism revenues and accessibility - according to reports this means boats are unable to go to the north and tourists are restricted to visiting the southern end of the island.
 Please keep us updated on the situation in the comments section so we can keep future travellers informed.**

 In order to make the most out of your trip however, we'd recommend (actually, make that insist) that you leave on the 8.30 a.m. ferry from Copacabana and travel to the north of the island, and the village of Cha'llapampa.
 Just be warned, this might not look very far on the map, but these boats go painfully slow - expect the journey to take around 2 hours (and pray you don't need the bathroom!)